-In the event Buyer cannot in all or in part secure Replacement Gas, Seller shall pay Buyer for Buyer’s opportunity cost of not being able to run the Facility, such cost being set, as liquidated damages, at US$ (to be defined) per MMBtu of gas not delivered by the Seller.
+If, on or after the COD, Buyer fails to schedule the MinDQ (“Buyer Deficiency Default”), then Seller shall be entitled and shall use commercially reasonable efforts to resell such amounts of natural gas for such deficiency (“Resale Gas”).

+In the event of Buyer Deficiency Default, Buyer shall reimburse Seller for (i) the product of the amount of Resale Gas resold and the difference, if positive, between (a) the Spot Price for such Replacement Gas and (b) the Gas Price for the same day, and (ii) liquidated damages equal to $0.15 multiplied by the amount of Resold Gas purchased for reasonable and documented administrative costs incurred by Seller in effecting the same.

 Liability and

 Indemnification: Neither party shall have any liability for indirect, special, consequential or punitive damages.
+The FSA shall provide for the express remedies of the parties and, in the absence of such, the parties shall only be liable to the other for the direct, actual damages of the other party.
+Buyer and Seller shall have reciprocal indemnification obligations to each other in connection with breaches of and various liabilities arising from their obligations and responsibilities under the FSA.

-Quality and Pressure: All gas delivered at the Point of Sale by the Seller shall meet the pipeline quality standards specified in the Norma Oficial Mexicana NOM-001-SECRE-1997, as such quality standards exist on the date the FSA is executed or may be modified after that date.
+Quality and Pressure: All gas delivered at the Point of Sale by the Seller shall meet the pipeline quality standards of TGP.
 The Seller will deliver all gas at the Point of Sale at the prevailing pressure as in effect from time to time for deliveries into TGP’s pipeline.
-Any changes in pipeline quality standards following the effective date of the FSA shall be treated in accordance with the FSA’s change in law provisions.

 Buyer shall have the right (1) to refuse to take all or part of any gas not conforming to the agreed quality standards and pressure (in which case Seller shall be deemed not to have delivered those quantities of gas and the provisions of Section “Failure to Perform” will apply) or (2) to take all or part of such non-conforming gas at a lower price then to be agreed with Seller, in which case Seller shall have no further liability to Buyer in connection with those quantities of non-conforming gas taken by Buyer at a lower price).
-In addition, in the event gas delivered by Seller does not meet the quality standards or pressure and such gas causes any damage, the Seller will reimburse Buyer for such costs and liabilities that Buyer may incur.

-Maintenance: Seller shall inform Buyer 30 days in advance of maintenance activities on pipelines transporting gas to the Point of Sale and Buyer shall inform Seller 30 days in advance of maintenance activities at the Facility.
-Buyer shall be exempt from its MinDQ take or pay obligation during a maximum of 21 days per year of scheduled maintenance.
+Maintenance: To the extent Seller is informed, Seller shall inform Buyer 30 days in advance of maintenance activities on pipelines transporting gas to the Point of Sale and Buyer shall inform Seller 450 days in advance of maintenance activities at the Facility.
+Seller shall repurchase Gas from Buyer during such maintenance periods.
+The repurchase location shall be Tennessee Gas Pipeline’s Texas 100 Leg Pool No. 020826 and the price for such repurchase shall be the Spot Price.

 Governing Law and

-Dispute Resolution: The laws of England and Wales, without reference to conflict of law provisions.
+Dispute Resolution: The laws of the State of Texas, without reference to conflict of law provisions.

 All disputes under the FSA relating to technical, operational or payment matters shall be finally resolved by an independent expert selected among a list to be agreed by the parties upon executing the FSA, subject to appeal to the arbitration court provided for below in case of manifest error, fraud or bad faith.

-All disputes relating to other matters, or in appeal of the expert decision as provided above, shall be finally resolved by binding ICC arbitration conducted in Geneva, Switzerland.
+All disputes relating to other matters, or in appeal of the expert decision as provided above, shall be finally resolved by binding ICC arbitration conducted in Houston, Texas.
 The arbitration proceedings shall be conducted in the English and French languages, with the understanding that documentation, evidence, and testimony may be presented in English, French or Spanish, with simultaneous translation.
+Any award issued pursuant to such arbitration proceedings shall be enforceable in any federal court of the United States.